 Joe Reilly focuses his practice on residential mortgage origination and servicing, including default and loss mitigation, and other consumer finance matters.
 As a Partner in Buckley Sandler’s Washington, DC office, he advises a wide range of clients on consumer finance matters before the Consumer Financial Protection Bureau (CFPB) and other federal and state regulators, in both the examination and enforcement context.
-Mr. Reilly’s work includes frequent counseling and advocacy on the entire panoply of new (Dodd-Frank Act-mandated) CFPB mortgage and other rules, as well as Real Estate Settlement Procedures Act (RESPA), unfair, deceptive, or abusive acts or ractices (UDAAP), mortgage insurance law, fair and responsible lending and servicing, preemption, disclosures, contract terms, and fee authorization.
+Mr. Reilly’s work includes frequent counseling and advocacy on the entire panoply of new (Dodd-Frank Act-mandated) CFPB mortgage and other rules, as well as Real Estate Settlement Procedures Act (RESPA), unfair, deceptive, or abusive acts or practices (UDAAP), mortgage insurance law, fair and responsible lending and servicing, preemption, disclosures, contract terms, and fee authorization.

 Mr. Reilly authored The New CFPB Mortgage Origination Rules Deskbook, the seminal treatise on the regulations governing the mortgage origination industry issued under the Dodd-Frank Act.
 Published by the American Bankers Association (ABA) but applicable to the great number of non-bank originators as well, the CFPB Deskbook quickly became the ABA’s most downloaded publication ever.
 The treatise consolidates all the diverse sources of regulatory law and agency guidance into a “one-stop shop” for all Dodd- Frank Title XIV mortgage origination rules, including those on Ability to Repay & Qualified Mortgages, Points & Fees, and Loan-Originator Compensation.
-A second edition of the treatise with expanded topics, including the new Home Mortgage Disclosure Act (HMDA) Rule, will be published in February 2017.
+A second edition of the treatise with expanded topics, including the new Home Mortgage Disclosure Act (HMDA) Rule, was published in June 2017.

 In advising clients, Mr. Reilly also draws on his extensive general enforcement and litigation background.
 This experience informs his advice not only on enforcement matters specific to consumer finance, but also on important issues such as how a court could view a question or dispute, as well as the protection of privileges, work product, confidential supervisory information, and associated waiver risks.
 His previous general enforcement and litigation practice included defending clients in enforcement proceedings brought by the Securities and Exchange Commission (SEC), the Department of Justice (DOJ), and other regulators.
-In private civil matters (including class actions), he formerly asserted or defended claims in many legal fields, including several billion-dollar-plus cases involving D&O fiduciary duties, securities, antitrust, civil Racketeer Influenced and Corrupt Organizations Act (RICO), and breach of contract.
+In private civil matters (including class actions), he formerly asserted or defended claims in many legal fields, including several billion-dollar-plus cases involving D&O fiduciary duties, securities, antitrust, the civil Racketeer Influenced and Corrupt Organizations Act (RICO), and breach of contract.

 Representative consumer finance matters include: